peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Finds the base-10 logarithm of this object, that is, the power (exponent) that the number 10 must be raised to in order to equal this object's value.
+* `EFloat Log1P​(EContext ctx)`<br>
+ Adds 1 to this object's value and finds the natural logarithm of the result, in a way that avoids loss of precision when this object's value is between 0 and 1.
 * `EFloat LogN​(EFloat baseValue,
     EContext ctx)`<br>
  Finds the base-N logarithm of this object, that is, the power (exponent)